ubports/docs.ubports.com/sdk/apps/qml/QtLocation/Places (C++).rst

         contentReply = 0;
     }

 It is important to note that the results in the QPlaceContentReply, is a QPlaceContent::Collection which is essentially a QMap<int, QPlaceContent>.
 The key ``int`` in this case is the index of the content, and the value is the content itself.
 Due to the way Content is implemented it is possible to convert a content type as follows

 .. code:: cpp

     QPlaceImage image = content; //provided that 'content' has a type QPlace::ImageType

 The usage of the QPlaceContent::Collection and the conversion between content and its subtypes means that code for handling the mechanics of paging reviews, images and editorials can be easily shared.

-.. rubric:: Search Suggestions
-   :name: search-suggestions

 The retrieval of search term suggestions is very similar to performing a place search.
 A QPlaceSearchRequest is used just like a place search, the only difference being that the search term is set to a partially completed string.

 .. code:: cpp